2020 Spirit of Excellence in Agriculture Awards

 The Spirit of Excellence Awards presentation dinner was held on Friday 23rd October at the Arkaba Hotel.

-The Agricultural Bureau is pleased to have offered the following awards and scholarships for 2019:
+The Agricultural Bureau is pleased to offer the following awards and scholarships for 2020:

 The Sustainable Agriculture Scholarship for Farmers sponsored by the Department for Environment and Water (DEW) is an $8000 grant for a farmer (aged 18-40) to pursue further study, take a study tour or run a special project.
 DEW is committed to supporting communities and industry to make decisions and take action to ensure the sustainable use of our natural resources.

 The Rural Youth Bursary sponsored by Primary Industries and Regions SA (PIRSA) is a $5000 grant for rural young people (aged 18-30) working in a rural community, not necessarily in agriculture, to undertake further study in their chosen career with an ultimate benefit to their community.
 PIRSA is committed to growing primary industries and driving regional development.